Patent Assignments in 60 Seconds.

 4. Consult a Lawyer

-• This isn’t legal advice—it’s common sense.
-Patent law is nuanced, and a skilled attorney can ensure the assignment language complies with applicable laws.
+• Patent law is nuanced, and a seasoned lawyer can ensure the assignment language complies with applicable laws.
 Note that nothing in this article is legal advice, so you must use an attorney to be certain you don’t mess it up.

 When Patent Assignments Go Wrong

-Failing to get the assignment language right can lead to expensive disputes.
+Failing to get the assignment language right can lead to expensive disputes (patent disputes are usually expensive).
 For example:

 • The assignor could claim they still own the patent, preventing you from enforcing or selling it.

-• Legal challenges might arise when you try to license or monetize the patent.
+• Legal questions might arise when you try to license or monetize the patent.

 • Courts may refuse to enforce the assignment if it lacks proper language.